-The main intention of the AZORult Trojan is to obtain important details, for example, the credentials stored in all available browsers, documents on a victim’s device, access to cryptocurrency wallets, Steam account data, the user’s browsing preferences and habits, the information from Skype or Viber messengers, etc. This data is subsequently uploaded to a remote server under the complete control of the cyber frauds.
+The main intention of the AZORult Trojan is to obtain important details, for example, the credentials stored in all available browsers, documents on a victim’s device, access to cryptocurrency wallets, Steam account data, the user’s browsing preferences and habits, the information from Skype or Viber messengers, etc. This data is subsequently uploaded to a remote server under the complete control of cyber frauds.

 As soon as the malware is successfully installed and activated, it starts downloading additional tools for performing illegal activities on the hijacked device.

-For instance, the virus in the system may produce a fictitious Windows Update message, disable your Windows Defender and prevent you from visiting security-related websites or downloading legitimate anti-virus software through modifying the Windows’ HOST file by adding the respective entries into it.
+For instance, the virus in the system may produce a fictitious Windows Update message, disable your Windows Defender and prevent you from visiting security-related websites or downloading legitimate anti-virus software by modifying the Windows’ HOST file by adding the respective entries into it.

 It is strongly advised that you immediately change your credentials to access available online accounts after the computer got damaged by the DJVU Ransomware, especially the logins and passwords that may be automatically saved in your browsers.
-It is important to immediately replace your current passwords on Skype, Steam, Telegram, and FTP Clients with the fresh ones.
+It is important to immediately replace your current passwords on Skype, Steam, Telegram, and FTP Clients with fresh ones.

-The last but not least, it is important that you immediately delete any data on your computer that may contain login and password details.
+last but not least, it is important that you immediately delete any data on your computer that may contain login and password details.
 Failure to do so may result in identity theft and considerable financial loss.

-There is no better way to recognize, remove and prevent AZORult Spyware than to use an anti-malware software from GridinSoft.
+There is no better way to recognize, remove and prevent AZORult Spyware than to use anti-malware software from GridinSoft.
 Here is my short review about it:

 GridinSoft Anti-Malware will automatically start scanning your computer for AZORult infections and other malicious programs.
 This process can take a 20-30 minutes, so I suggest you periodically check on the status of the scan process.